Indiana State Sycamores Logo

 Indiana State Sycamores Emblem

-First of all, the designers changed the shape of the state.
-Until 2020, the image was detailed, which made it difficult to print.
-Therefore, the contour was simplified by bringing it closer in shape to a polygon with perfectly straight edges.
-The star was replaced by the letter “I,” which was supposed to be a reference to Indiana’s name, so many might not recognize this state in its angular geometric shape.
+Firstly, designers changed the state’s shape.
+Until 2020, the image was detailed, making it difficult to print.
+So, the outline was simplified by approximating it as a polygon with perfectly straight edges.
+The star was replaced with the letter “I,” intended to reference Indiana’s name, so many may not recognize the state in its angular geometric form.

-The old inscription is also a thing of the past.
-The word “SYCAMORES” is now in capital letters with rectangular serifs.
-The blocky font is also used for the letter “I,” which mimics the Larry Bird era uniform that was popular in the 1970s.
-Another new badge detail is the accent gray color that complements the official blue and white color scheme.
+The old inscription also became a thing of the past.
+The word “SYCAMORES” is now in uppercase letters with rectangular serifs.
+The block font is also used for the letter “I,” which mimics the style of the Larry Bird era, popular in the 1970s.
+Another new detail of the emblem is the gray accent, complementing the official blue-and-white color scheme.